ultraJeff/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 The above command creates two objects _Policy_ and _PlacementBinding_.

 * The _Policy_ objects define the NetworkPolicy that will be deployed on the managed cluster.
-It associates the NetworkPolicy to the webserver-acm namespace, and enforces it.
+It associates the NetworkPolicy with the webserver-acm namespace and enforces it.
 * The _PlacementRule_ resource associates the _Policy_ object with the _PlacementRule _resource that was created in the beginning of the exercise.
-Thereby, allowing the Policy to apply to all clusters with the _environment=production_ label.
+This allows the Policy to be applied to all clusters with the _environment=production_ label.

-After the creation of the objects, navigate to **Governance** -> **Policies** in the Red Hat Advanced Cluster Management for Kubernetes console.
+After creating the objects, navigate to **Governance** -> **Policies** in the Red Hat Advanced Cluster Management for Kubernetes console.
 Note that the policy is configured, and the managed cluster is compliant.

-Make sure that the policy is effective by trying to navigate to the application once again - **https://&lt;webserver application route>/application.html**.
+Ensure the policy is effective by trying to navigate to the application once again - **https://&lt;webserver application route>/application.html**.
 (The application should not be accessible).

 In order to understand the difference between the various _complianceType_ values you can consult [https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.4/html-single/governance/index#configuration-policy-yaml-table](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.4/html-single/governance/index#configuration-policy-yaml-table):
  * `musthave` will enforce the object and a subset of the fields